microsoft/msgraph-edu-sample/README.md

     }
 ```

-Notice that the creation of a study group item component element, population of the former element's content from the event that was recieved from the create-study-group component.
+Notice that the creation of a study group item component element, population of the former element's content from the event that was received from the create-study-group component.
 This example provides a simple scenario for others to expand upon and customize to their unique use cases.

 ## Contributing